|

 During the pony swim,

-approx. 40,000 visitors wait along what many say is an "extremely
+approx. 40,000 visitors wait along what many say is a "very

-over crowded shoreline".
-Large numbers of people wait for
+crowded" shoreline.
+Large numbers of people wait for long hours

-many long hours in an area far from the swim where the restrooms
+in an area that's quite a considerable distance from the swim where

-say that the best way for you to experience
+people say that the best way for you

-the herds of wild ponies where they live along the island on the
+can see the herds of wild ponies where they live along the island each day,

-boat nature tour that runs from May 17th thru Oct 12th".
+on the nature tour that runs from April thru October.

 Join the

-tours take you to the most beautiful & remote areas
+Explorer.
+The cruise or kayaking takes you to the most beautiful areas

 along Assateague Island where you can see various herds of wild